 - people who regularly spend a lot

-- people who have recently bought similar products - or who buy by direct mail
+- people who have recently bought similar products

 - up-to-date names, addresses and possibly telephone numbers